Convergence analysis of GMRES applied to Helmholtz problems near resonances

 \subsection{Discretization}

-To numerically solve the Helmholtz problem introduced above, we apply a polynomial finite element discretization on a conforming mesh of the domain.
-Each mesh element has a characteristic size $h$.
+To numerically solve the Helmholtz problem introduced above, we apply a polynomial finite element discretization on a triangular conforming mesh of the domain.
+The average element size is $h$.
+We use shape functions based on integrated Legendre polynomial~\cite{SzaboBabuska2021FEA,PetersenDreyerEtAl2006AFS}.
 The discrete solution $u_h$ is sought in a finite-dimensional subspace $V_h \subset V$ and satisfies the variational formulation

 The solution $u_h$ can be expanded as

 where ${\{\phi_j\}}_{j=1}^{N+N_\mathrm{D}}$ is a basis of $V_h$, with ${\{\phi_j\}}_{j=1}^N$ forming a basis for $V_{h,0}$.
 The coefficients $\{u_j\}$ are unknowns, while $\{\hat{u}_j\}$ encode the Dirichlet data on $\Gamma_\mathrm{D}$.
 Substituting this representation into the variational formulation and choosing the test functions from $V_{h,0}$ leads to the linear system